 It’s great to like and share fun posts but don’t forget that your audience is in the group to gain something.
-It is important that you have a clear and focused content strategy that is 80% about giving value to those in your group.
+You must have a clear and focused content strategy that is 80% about giving value to those in your group.
 Make edutainment content that is not only informative but also fun to consume.

 A good story stays with people long after they have heard it.
 When you talk to your members on your Facebook community, feel free to share stories about your experience or lessons that you learned.
 Your story will most likely strike a connection with the audience, resulting in steps that lead to building strong relationships.

 Facebook Live has become one of the most powerful tools on the internet to reach out to your audience.
 They can see you and interact with you in real-time.
 It adds a personal touch, making you more relatable to your members.